w3c-cg/threat-modeling/models/decentralized-identities.md

   - *Description*: Identifying threats arises when the identity of individuals can be revealed through leaks, deduction, or inference in cases where this is not desired.
   - *Threat*: The threat is the ability to identify an individual using his credentials.
   - *Mitigations*:
-    The _Verifier_ should request the following in order: Range Proof, Predicate Proof, Selective Disclosure, and the credential.
+    The _Verifier_ should request the following: Range Proof, Predicate Proof, Selective Disclosure, and the credential.
     - The _Issuer_ and the _Holder_ must not write personally identifiable information (PII) or linkable identifiers in the _VDR_.
      - The _Issuer_ should use an anonymous revocation method.